discord/access/README.md

 docker compose up --build
 ```

-The command above will build and run the container
+The command above will build and run the container.

-Go to [http://localhost:3000/](http://localhost:3000/) to view the application
+Go to [http://localhost:3000/](http://localhost:3000/) to view the application.

 ### Docker configuration